sbose78/service-binding-admission-controller/README.md

 # Validating Admission Webhook for Service Binding

-A simple admission webhook which rejects every `ServiceBindingRequest`
+A validating admission controller which validates `ServiceBindingRequests` before they are created on the cluster.

+At the moment, this webhook rejects every `ServiceBindingRequest`.
+Work is in progress to selectively reject `ServiceBindingRequests` if the user doesn't have the relevant permissions.

 ## Deploying it!